wasserth/TotalSegmentator/README.md

 > Note: This is not a medical device and not intended for clinical usage.

-### More tasks
+### Subtasks

 ![Alt text](resources/imgs/overview_subclasses_2.png)

 The default task (`total`) does not contain all available classes.
-Overview of available tasks and the classes which they contain:
+Overview of available subtasks and the classes which they contain:

 Openly available for any usage:
 * **total**: default task containing 117 main classes (see [here](https://github.com/wasserth/TotalSegmentator/tree/add_nnunetv2#class-details) for list of classes)